-- 1. Working directories defines the main directories of Frama-C. In particular, it declares the variable UNPACKED\DIRS which should be extended by a plug-in developer if he uses files which do not belong to the plug-in directory (that is if variable PLUGIN\TYPES\CMO is set, see Section 5.3.3). - 2.
-Installation paths defines where Frama-C has to be installed. - 3.
-Ocaml stuff defines the Objective Caml compilers and specific related flags.

-- 4. Libraries defines variables for libraries required by Frama-C. - 5.
-Miscellaneous defines some additional variables. - 6.
+- 2. Installation paths defines where Frama-C has to be installed. - 3.
+Ocaml stuff defines the Objective Caml compilers and specific related flags. - 4.
+Libraries defines variables for libraries required by Frama-C. - 5.
+Miscellaneous commands defines some additional commands. - 6.
+Miscellaneous variables defines some additional variables. - 7.
+Variables for plug-ins defines some variables used by plug-ins distributed within Frama-C (and using the configure of Frama-C). - 8.
+Flags defines some variables setting compilation flags. - 9.
 Verbosing sets how make prints the command.
 In particular, it defines the variable VERBOSEMAKE which must be set yes in order to see the right make commands in the user console.
+The typical use is

+'''

+| $ make VERBOSEMAKE = yes

+'''

-The typical use is - \$ make VERBOSEMAKE = yes - 7.
-Shell commands sets all the shell commands eventually executed while calling make. - 8.
+- 10. Shell commands sets all the shell commands eventually executed while calling make. - 11.
 Command pretty printing sets all the commands to be used for pretty printing.